 © Inna Paladii | Dreamstime.com

 Have you felt uncertain as to whether or not you should eat raw nuts like almonds, fearing that they are a high-fat, unhealthy food?
-If so, it’s time to change your perspective.
+Are almonds good for you?
 Almonds provide your body with important vitamins, minerals, and nutrients that benefit everything from cholesterol to blood sugar control.

 Why Are Almonds Good for You?

 Almonds contain a variety of important vitamins, minerals, and nutrients that help to benefit your overall health.
-Almond benefits include a good source of the following:
+They’re a prime source of the following:

 - Monounsaturated fats